MoneyTrackerSKF/MoneyCount/README.md

 # Money-Count in React & Redux + Django

 ```
-Money-Tracker, with a frontend built in React & Redux and a backend built in Django API.
+Money-Count, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo